Matt-Dong123/Matt-Dong123/README.md

 - I got my bachelor's degree from Shenzhen University.
 - Now, I'm a master student in NHPCC@SZU.
-- I’m interested in Computer Architecture..
+- I’m interested in Computer Architecture.
 - How to reach me: [szudyh@qq.com](#)
 <!--
 ---